mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 ## Why to Share Online

 ### Benefits to You
+Sharing your work online brings benefits that can't be had working in seclusion.

+**Learning**

+The single most important reason to share your work is for the learning it fosters in you.
+Sharing publicly can be uncomfortable but it forces you to learn.
+In fact, the discomfort may have a great deal to do with it.

+Sharing is a risk, in that others may ignore you, or at worst ridicule you.
+But public sharing/teaching forces you to refine your thinking so as to not embarass yourself.
+But people pointing out your mistakes is a quick way to learn.

+This post, for instance, started as a simple gh-pages tutorial but caused me to think deeply about the purpose of the Internet.

+They say that "teaching is the best way to learn".
+On the Internet your students are anyone who finds what you share to be useful or interesting (as well as your future self, who very well may thank you for taking the time to write up your findings).

 - **Learning**: sharing publicly forces you to learn
-  - "teaching is the best way to learn": on the Internet your students are anyone who finds what you share to be useful or interesting (as well as your future self)
-  - publich sharing/teaching forces you to refine your thinking so as to not embarass yourself.
-This post, for instance, started as a simple gh-pages tutorial but caused me to think deeply about the purpose of the Internet.
-  - People point out your mistakes and you learn

   - "The learning in writing these blog posts was immense.
 While these blog posts are public, I think I am the biggest beneficiary.
 Not only does one gain a good understanding of the concept involved, but one also gains confidence about the subject and one's ability to understand!
 The key lesson is to document your learnings, understandings, and try to abstract out your specific problem and think of teaching the concept to someone who doesn't know much about your problem." -[CS Ph.D. lessons to my younger self](https://nipunbatra.github.io/blog/2018/cs-phd-lessons.html), 2018-04-10
   - "The act of transforming ideas into words is an amazingly efficient way to solidify and refine your thoughts about a given topic." -[Blogging Like a Hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html), 2018-04-10
 - **Feedback**:
   - "you are who you spend your time with" and you need to challenge yourself by people better than yourself: even if physically isolated the Internet provides ready access to the people you want in your life
-- **Body of Work**: practical and satisfaction
+- **Build a Body of Work**: practical and satisfaction
   - it gives you a public body of work to point to
   - yes there are practical benefits, but those are not the focus: job, portfolio, connections, etc.
   - more important is the learning in yourself and the satisfaction you receive from distilling some knowledge or wisdom
-  - "During [WWI Churchill] had carefully filed memoranda, documents, and letters, explaining , in a letter to Clementine on July 17, 1915, 'Someday I shd like the truth to be known.'" (*The Last Lion*, 767)
+  - "During [WWI Churchill] had carefully filed memoranda, documents, and letters, explaining , in a letter to Clementine on July 17, 1915, 'Someday I should like the truth to be known.'" (*The Last Lion*, 767)
+  - Body of work: "One little blog post is nothing on its own, but publish a thousand blog posts over a decade, and it turns into your life's work.
+My blog has been my sketchbook, my studio, my gallery, my storefront, and my salong.
+Absolutely everything good that has happened in my career can be traced back to my blog.
+My books, my art shows, my speaking gigs, some of my best friendships—they all exist because I have my own little piece of turf on the Internet."
+(Show Your Work 66-67)
 - **Offload and record your thoughts**:
   - doesn't need to be public, but doing the above publicly serves this end
   - notes to your future self (useful and ...)